Poseidon

 SetupStatus Quo

 New Year's Eve celebration aboard the luxury cruise ship Poseidon.
-Passengers gather for festivities, establishing the world of privilege, celebration, and the various character groups before disaster strikes.
+Passengers in formal attire gather for festivities, establishing the world of comfort and celebration before disaster strikes.

 Theme